RawanIb/Multi-Planar_Cervical_Motion_Dataset_IMU_Measurements_and_Goniometer/Dataset/README.md

 # Ascertaining Cervical Range of Motion from IMU Sensors
-The dataset consists of folder of csv files stored in the `Dataset` directory for each subject.
+The dataset consists of a folder of csv files stored in the `Dataset` directory for each subject.
 Each csv file contains the recording session of a subject named after the experiment part and anatomical plane, with multiple columns representing the measurements taken during the experiment.